How to Manage a Project: Executing a Project

-In this new series from Replicon, we cover every step in project management from A to Z. In our third segment, we discuss step number three: executing a project.
+In this new series, we will cover every step in the process of project management.
+Our third segment will discuss step three: executing a project.

-And here is your project’s raison d’être – building the actual product or deliverable for your client.
-The why, what, who, when, and where have already been determined in the Planning Phase, and the success of your project relies on the strength of the foundation you built.
-Resources have been allocated to specific tasks with start and end dates to move the project forward effectively, with no one working ahead or behind schedule – the previous phase having been designed to enable task assignment, communication, and collaboration now.
-The focus has now switched to following processes, meeting objectives, and maintaining quality.
+Here is your project’s raison d’être – building the actual product or deliverable for your client.
+You have already determined the why, what, who, when, and where in the planning phase.
+Now, the success of your project relies on the strength of the foundation you have built.
+Resources have been allocated to specific tasks with start and end dates to move the project forward effectively, with no team members working ahead or behind schedule.
+You designed the previous phase to enable task assignment, communication and, now, collaboration.

 Monitor And Control

-Key performance indicators are the metrics you track to measure your team’s progress and performance.
-Are all milestones staying within budget?
-Are resources distributed evenly, or is there a shortage – or perhaps even overstaffing?
-Are all the client’s standards for quality being met?
-By reviewing KPIs in reports or on dashboards, these concerns can be assessed at a glance:
+Key performance indicators are the metrics that you track to measure your team’s progress and performance.
+Are all milestones within budget?
+Are resources distributed evenly, or is there a shortage – or even overstaffing?
+Is the team meeting the client’s quality standards?
+By reviewing KPIs in reports or on dashboards, you can assess these concerns at a glance.

-- Resources Utilization: Are your team members being productive?
-If so, what are they working on?
-Here, you can visualize whether resources are maximizing their time on billable tasks, or burning precious energy on administrative work.
-And even the best team members can burn out – take a look and ensure no one is under or over-utilized.
+How productive are your team members?
+What are they working on?
+Are your resources maximizing their time on billable tasks or spending precious billable hours on administrative work?
+Even the best can burn out – observe and ensure no one is under or over-utilized.

-- Costs: At the same time, be sure to keep a keen eye on costs.
-What did you forecast, and where are you ending up, based on work done?
-Any inconsistencies will become clear using a visual representation of your KPIs, and can be tackled as they occur.
+At the same time, be sure to keep a keen eye on project costs.
+What did you forecast, and where are you ending up based on the work done?
+Any inconsistencies will become clear using a visual representation of your KPIs, and you can tackle them as they occur.

-- Billing: With the project underway, cash flows will start coming in.
-Work in progress must be managed effectively, as well as keeping an eye on billing status.
-It is here that project managers must collaborate with finance teams closely to keep clients up-to-date, and ultimately understand what the success of this project means in terms of project business metrics and profitability.
+Cash flows will kick in as the project goes underway.
+You must manage the ‘work in progress’ well, while keeping an eye on the billing status.
+Here, project managers must collaborate closely with the finance teams to keep clients up-to-date.
+This process also helps understand the project’s success in terms of project business metrics and profitability.

-As discussed in the Planning Phase, risk assessment allows teams to identify potential problems that could arise, analyze their likelihood of occurring, take action to prevent avoidable risks, and minimize the ones that you can’t.
+As discussed in the planning phase, risk assessment allows teams to identify potential problems that may arise.
+You must analyze the likelihood of their manifesting, take action to prevent avoidable risks, and minimize the impact of those that you can’t.
 Risk management is where you actually walk the talk.
-Identify risks in the budget, timeline, or beyond, and ensure you have the right tools already in place to handle issues when they come up; for example, a solution that can reliably provide real-time visibility into financial health, resource availability, and more.
+So, identify risks in the budget, timeline, or beyond, and ensure you have the right tools to handle issues as they crop up; for example, a solution that can reliably provide real-time visibility into the financial health, resource availability, and more.
 Also, it is recommended to document all the risks and changes that arise in one place, along with the solution that worked.
 The change management documentation will serve as historical data for future projects and help understand what needs to be done in such scenarios to mitigate their effects.

 Time to take a deep breath, exhale, and relax.
-Once you’ve gotten through the Execution Phase, you and your team deserve it.
-It’s a lot of hard work, but when you’ve taken the time to learn what to expect – and how to handle it – your clients will be thrilled with the output.
+Once you’ve gotten through the execution phase, your team and you deserve a break.
+It’s hard work, but when you’ve taken the time to learn what to expect – and how to handle it – your clients will be delighted with the output.

-Stay tuned for the last post in our series!
+Stay tuned for the last post in our series: Closing Out A Project.